Actions and Next Steps

 When urgent or interim support can be provided

-Not everyone contacts the Local Authority in a timely way so as to allow for an assessment and exploration of options to take place prior to any initial decisions being made about the need for Care and Support.
+Not everyone contacts the Local Authority in a timely way so as to allow for an assessment, reassessment or review and exploration of options to take place prior to any initial decisions being made about the need for Care and Support.

 For example, some people only approach the Local Authority when they are in a time of crisis, high risk or when there is a sudden or unexpected change in their Wellbeing.